 OTB’s top three tips for boosting your email marketing strategy

 How good is your email marketing strategy?
 Email is proclaimed outdated and irrelevant time and again by industry commentators.
 Yet despite speculation, statistics show email is not only still relevant, but consistently delivers meaningful results;

-With this in mind, any good marketing strategy should be investing time, effort and money into ensuring their email marketing strategy is attention grabbing, targeted and message driven.
-Not sure how to boost your email marketing?
-OTB has three top tips you can implement today.
+With this in mind, any good marketer should be investing time, effort and money into their email marketing strategy.
+Emails must be attention grabbing, targeted and message driven.
+Not sure how to boost your email marketing strategy?
+Think OTB has three top tips you can implement today.

 1. Get personal

 A recently released whitepaper by Salesforce Marketing Cloud has crafted ‘5 blueprints for building smarter emails’.
-According to the paper, understanding your recipient should be the core driver of your campaign and act as the basis upon which your offering is built.
+According to the paper, understanding your recipient should be the core driver of your campaign.
+Knowing your reader is vital to campaign success.

 Through a series of tick box questions, the whitepaper asks marketers how well they understand their audience.
 Questions such as;

-‘Do you know if they engage with you on social media?’;
+- Have they engaged with you on social media?

-are all simple questions any organisation can ask of it’s email audience.
-If the answer is no, then there’s no better time to find out and put these insights to good use to streamline and better inform your email marketing.
+These are all simple questions any organisation can ask of its email audience.
+Did you answer no to any of them?
+Then there’s no better time to find out!
+Use those insights to streamline and better inform your email marketing strategy.

 2. Mobile first

-It may sound simple to impress upon marketers the need to optimise their content for mobile, but many still presume that desktop driven content leads the way.
+We need to impress upon marketers the need to optimise their content for mobile.
+Many people still presume that desktop driven content leads the way.
 It’s just not true!

 Figures show this could be a major mistake for brands looking to engage through email.
 According to an article by CIO, ‘research […] shows that 71 percent of people will delete an email immediately if it doesn’t display correctly [on their mobile device].’
 With such an overwhelming majority of people inclined to this behaviour, mobile optimisation is a must to ensure all the hard work that has gone into crafting your email campaign doesn’t go to waste.